StudiMY/101-beginning-python/source/function/index.rst

 =========
 The Bigger Picture
 ------------------
-Problem solving is about breaking down into mind-size bites - decomposing.
+Problem solving is about **breaking down problem into mind-size bites** - decomposing.
 Function allows us to essentially do just that - divide the code into smaller chunks.
 What comes to mind when it comes to ``functions`` ?
 Hint: You learn it in school!